technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The Datastores screen displays with the + New datastore button highlighted.](media/amls_newdatastore_menu.png "New datastore")

-5. On the New datastore blade, fill the form as follows then select **Create**.
+5. On the New datastore blade, fill in the form as follows then select **Create**.

     | Field | Value |
     |-------|-------|